Most Popular Pages

-The DVSC is not a Judge, but rather an attorney with whom the Court contracts to assist the District Judges.
-The DVSC makes recommendations to the District Judges on the appropriate action to take in domestic violence cases filed under the Family Violence Protection Act.
-Those recommendations may include issuing a Temporary Order of Protection or an Order of Protection of a longer duration.
-The DVSC can also recommend sanctions for violating an Order of Protection.
+The DVSC is not a Judge, but rather an attorney with whom the Court contracts to assist the District Court Judges.
+The DVCS makes recommendations to the District Court Judges on the appropriate action to take in domestic violence cases filed under the Family Violence Protection Act.
+Those recommendations may include issuing a Temporary Order of Protection or an Order of Protection for a longer duration, and recommending sanctions for Order of Protection violations.

-In order for the DVSC to recommend an Order of Protection to the District Judge, the alleged domestic abuse must have occurred or been received (such as a threatening telephone call, text message, or email) in the State of New Mexico.
+In order of the DVSC to recommend an Order of Protection to the District Court Judge, the alleged domestic abuse must have occurred or have been received (such as threatening telephone call, text message, or email) in the State of New Mexico.

-The DVSC has no authority to grant divorces or make permanent rulings on child custody, child visitation, child support, or division of property such as homes, vehicles, furniture.
-These issues are heard by the District Judge assigned if the parties have filed a Domestic Matter (DM), such as a Petition for Dissolution of Marriage, or in a child support case.
+The DVSC has no authority to grant divorces or to make permanent rulings on child custody, child visitation, child support, or division of property such as homes, vehicles, and furniture.
+The issues are heard by the District Court Judge assigned if the parties have filed a Domestic Matter (DM) case, such as a Petition for Dissolution of Marriage, Paternity case, or Child Support case.
 These issues are not determined permanently in domestic violence cases.

 The DVSC does not have authority to order that a party be incarcerated.

-The DVSC cannot require anyone who is not named in the caption of the DV case to comply with any portion of the protective order (such as children, siblings, parents of the named parties).
+The DVSC cannot require anyone who is not named in the caption of the Domestic Violence case to comply with any portion of the Order of Protection (such as children, siblings, parents of the named parties, etc.).

 Service of Process Information

-Hearings for protective orders take place in front of the DVSC.
+Hearings for Orders of Protection take place in front of the DVSC.
 These hearings are civil rather than criminal proceedings.
-The Petitioner or the Respondent or both may represent themselves (called “pro se”) or may be represented by an attorney at the hearing.
+The Petitioner or the Respondent or both may represent themselves (called “pro se”) or may be represented at an attorney at the hearing.
 The Court will not provide an attorney for either party.